fcn06/swarm/README.md

 Getting your Swarm agents up and running is straightforward.
 For maximum flexibility and programmatic control, you can launch individual agents directly.
 Remember to set the required API key environment variables (e.g., `LLM_A2A_API_KEY`, `LLM_FULL_API_KEY`, `LLM_MCP_API_KEY`) *before* running these commands.

-*   **Simple Standalone A2A Agent Server:** Your individual intelligent assistant.
+*   **Basic Domain Agent:** Your individual intelligent assistant.
 You can run multiple A2A agents, each with its own configuration.
 (The example A2A agent embeds an MCP agent.)

     ```bash
     # Run compiled binary.